Head of Faculty: Wayne Smith

-The two main programs in which support is provided at Campbell High are the Inclusion Support Program and the Learning Studio.
+The two main support programs provided at Campbell High are the Inclusion Support Program and the Learning Studio.

 The Inclusion Support Program (ISP) is aimed at supporting students in their mainstream class on a full time basis.
 Students are provided with support through individualised adjustments and programs to support their particular needs.